-The School, in recognition that pupils may be susceptible to being drawn into terrorism or other forms of extremism, carries out appropriate risk assessments (following consultation with local partners, such as the Police) of the potential risk in the local area.
-Such risk assessments are discussed with the Head Teacher, DSL and, where appropriate (for example EYFS) other members of the Safeguarding Team and the governor responsible for safeguarding to ensure the School's safeguarding arrangements are sufficiently robust to help prevent and protect children from being drawn into terrorism; and are regularly revised.
+The School, in recognition that pupils may be susceptible to being drawn into terrorism or other forms of extremism, carries out appropriate risk assessments (following consultation with local partners, such as the Police) which assesses how their learners or staff maybe at risk of being radicalised into terrorism, including online.
+Such risk assessments are discussed with the Head Teacher, DSL and, where appropriate (for example EYFS) other members of the Safeguarding Team and the governor responsible for safeguarding to ensure the School's safeguarding arrangements are sufficiently robust to ensure that those at risk of radicalisation are identified and appropriate support is provided and is regularly revised as needed.